AirSayy/my-story/README.md

 # My-story
  My Story is a full-stack web application that allows users to share their transition to Tech stories.
-The application is built using Node.js, Express.js, MongoDB, Handlebars, Passport.js, Google OAuth, HTML, CSS, and Handlebars..
+The application is built using Node.js, Express.js, MongoDB, Handlebars, Passport.js, Google OAuth, HTML, CSS.

 ## Installation
 Clone the repository: git clone https://github.com/AirSayy/my-story.git/